Tulva (magazine)

-Tulva is a Finnish language feminist magazine in Helsinki, Finland, which is published three times annually.
+Tulva is a feminist magazine in Helsinki, Finland, which is published three times annually.
 The magazine has been in circulation since 2002.
 Tero Kartastenpää was one of the former editors-in-chief of the magazine, which is published by the Feminist Association Union.
 He served in the post between 2016 and late 2019.
 As of 2020 the editor-in-chief is Riikka Pennanen.

 Tulva is the recipient of the 2006 Quality Magazine Award.